mikedisbrow/theflats-theme/README.md

 ```

 If you want to add support for fonts I have not included, go to your `Packages -> User` folder, create a folder `TheFlats Theme` and inside of it, create a file `TheFlats.sublime-theme`.
 Paste in the `JSON` code below and change the `X's` to the font family name you'd like to use.

+Check out [CodeFace](https://github.com/chrissimpkins/codeface) for a ton of open source fonts for coding.

 ```json
 [